Rio de Janeiro, 2016

 Seoul, 1988

-The Yugoslavia vs. United States gold medal game was tied 6-6 at the end of regulation play, and for the first time in the Olympics, FINA's new overtime rules came into play.
-In an extra six-minute period, Yugoslavia scored three goals that the U.S. couldn't top, and they won 9-7.
+The Yugoslavia vs. United States gold-medal game was tied 6-6 at the end of regulation play, and for the first time in the Olympics, FINA's new overtime rules came into play.
+During an extra six-minute period, Yugoslavia scored three goals that the U.S. couldn't top, and they won 9-7.
 The Soviets captured bronze over Germany with a score of 14-13.

 Los Angeles, 1984